Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon

 Due to the exponential asymptote (\ref{Nch0_diff_asymp}), the quantity

-should approach a constant value $A_\mathrm{d}$ at sufficiently large $z$.
-We shall call the quantity $A_\mathrm{d}$ the {\it asymptotic acceptance} of the channel.
-The asymptotic acceptance depends on the initial transverse momentum distribution of the particles in the beam.
+should also approach a constant value $A_\mathrm{d}$ at sufficiently large $z$.
+The quantity $A_\mathrm{d}$ will be called the {\it asymptotic acceptance} of the channel.
+Similar quantity can be defined also within the diffusion approach \cite{BiryukovChesnokovKotovBook}.
+In contrast to the dechanneling length $L_\mathrm{d}$, the asymptotic acceptance depends on the initial transverse momentum distribution of the particles in the beam.